-The relevant section of (§57-0107 (13)(vii) is the exclusion of recreational use consistent with the purposes of this article (emphasis added).
-Use of the property as a commercial horse boarding facility, while inclusive of an "active recreational activity" does, in fact, impact on natural resources (Plan 7.5.1.2).
-It is not merely horseback riding which is at issue, it is the construction of an indoor facility.
-There is no reading of the statute which would not find the 20,000 square foot facility a structure.
+The relevant section of (§57-0107 (13) (vii) is the exclusion of recreational use consistent with the purposes of this article (emphasis added).
+Re-introduction of use of the property as a commercial horse boarding facility, while inclusive of an "active recreational activity" does, in fact, impact on natural resources (Plan 7.5.1.2).
+It is not merely the proposed re-introduced horseback riding which is at issue, it is the proposed construction of an indoor facility.
+There is no reading of the statute which would not find the 16,000 square foot facility a structure.
 Nor is there any interpretation of the evidence presented which would not support a finding that its effect, and indeed its very intent, would not increase its use.
-The owners testimony is that its purpose is to permit riding and "turning out" in winter months, which normally prohibit such activity.
-Therefore, the petitioner's projection of increased traffic and vehicle use, with its concomitant environmental problems, is unavoidable.
+Therefore, the petitioner's projection of increased traffic and vehicle use with the re-opening of the facility and the proposed improvement, with its concomitant environmental problems, is unavoidable.
 Also unavoidable is the conclusion that the construction is not consistent with the Act (see, Long Island Pine Barrens Society v Central Pine Barrens Joint Planning & Policy Commission, 261 AD2d 476, 687 NYS2d 905 [2d Dept 1999]), appl denied 93 NY2d 816, 697 NYS2d 564 [1999]).

-Accordingly, the Commission's resolution and findings, of May 10, 2000, that the proposed construction was not developmental, is inconsistent with the purpose of the Act and violative of ECL § 57-0121(3)(a) and, thus, arbitrary and capricious and must be annulled.
+Accordingly, the Commission's determination, of July 12, 2000, that the proposed construction was not developmental is inconsistent with the purpose of the Act and violative of ECL § 57-0121(3)(a) and, thus, arbitrary and capricious and must be annulled.
 Since the Court is granting this petition on the ground that the approval is violative of the Act, it need not reach the other issue raised by petitioners.